 - 1. Non-approval of a parent/carer's request for leave of absence or - 2.
-A holiday that has been taken without permission and the unauthorised absence is for 10 or more sessions (5 days) in any 100 possible sessions then a penalty notice for non-attendance will be issued
+A holiday that has been taken without permission

 Where a child has unauthorised absence, the School must enforce Greenwich Attendance Advisory Service Code of Conduct for issuing Penalty Notices or follow its guidance on other Legal Measures for Non-Attendance.